(Added at v2.5)

 In the illustration, the two input rasters have been reclassified to a suitability scale of 1 to 3.
 Each raster is weighted with a percent influence.
 The cell values are multiplied by their weight, and the results are added together to create the output raster.
 For example, in the upper left cell, the values for the two inputs become (2 * 0.75) = 1.5 and (3 * 0.25) = 0.75.
 The sum of 1.5 and 0.75 is 2.25.
 The final value is rounded to 2, as the output is an integer raster layer.

 - Add the Suitability Modeler widget to your app.

-- In the Configuration panel, you have the following two choices for Starting state:
+- In the Configuration panel, choose one of the following options for Starting state:

 - Blank model—This model allows you to point to a WRO service URL directly.
 With this approach, users will start from a blank state every time they open the widget.
 This is a good approach for use cases when the criteria (layer) combinations are also open for experimentation.

-- Pre-configured model—This model allows you to find a WRO model that contains the WRO service on which it is based, the layer combinations, as well as the weighting.
-This is a good approach when users are expected to derive new models from an existing model. (for example, various stakeholders’ different views on risk factors and their respective importance).
+- Pre-configured model—This model allows you to find a WRO model that contains the WRO service on which it is based, the layer combinations, and the weighting.
+This is a good approach when users are expected to derive new models from an existing model (for example, various stakeholders’ views on risk factors and their respective importance).

-- Check the layers you want to include in your analysis.
+- Under the Layers section, check the layers you want to include in your analysis.